quadmangle/encellarioous-cheesahboom/new_src/README.md

-# OPS Unified Portal (No-Vite Edition)
+# OPS Unified Portal (Esbuild Edition)

-This directory now runs fully on top of an `esbuild` toolchain so that the UI can be developed and deployed without depending on Vite.
+This directory now runs fully on top of an `esbuild` toolchain so that the UI can be developed and deployed without relying on any particular dev-server.
 The React application is bundled into modern ESM that the browser can load directly, and a couple of small Node scripts take care of the developer workflow (dev server, production build, and preview).